- Home

 If you’re visiting with children, they’ll love the vintage carousel and helter-skelter, as well as meeting Santa in his grotto.

-The Belfast Christmas Market returns on November 16th and is running until December 22nd.
+The Belfast Christmas Market is open from now until December 22nd.

 8. Winchester Cathedral Christmas Market